-The Fund considers its net assets attributable to unitholders as capital, notwithstanding 'net assets attributable to unitholders' is classified as a financial liability until 30 June 2017.
-Net assets attributable to unitholders can change significantly as the Fund is subject to applications and redemptions at the discretion of unitholders.
+The Fund considers its net assets attributable to unitholders as capital.
+The amount of net assets attributable to unitholders can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unitholders.
+Net assets attributable to unitholders are representative of the expected cash outflows on redemption.

-Applications and redemptions are reviewed relative to the liquidity of the Fund's underlying assets by the Investment Manager.
-Under the terms of the Fund's Constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.
+Daily applications and redemptions are reviewed relative to the liquidity of the Fund's underlying assets on a daily basis by the Responsible Entity.
+Under the terms of the Fund's constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.